igsegg/CryoHackathon2023/README.md

 detection/monitoring (1, 2 and 3)!
 To me, the point is to guide potential
 undecided people efficiently without putting any constraints.

-# Inter-Community Challenges
+# Inter-Community Challenges 📢

-# Communication
+# Communication 💬
 Communication between the organisers and the participants will primarily take place on the [IGS EGG Discord Forum](https://discord.com/channels/824997204921810984/824998700668551178), more specifically in the #cryohackathon22 channel.
 Don't hesitate to use it to communicate with your team!

-# Useful resources
+# Useful resources ℹ️

-# Mentors
+# Mentors 👨‍💻👩‍💻

 ## Johannes Landmann [@jlandmann](https://github.com/jlandmann)
 Description, skills and area of expertise